Bharath-vaj/mule-bidirectional-sync-sf-db/README.md

    - Add components to display fields from the custom objects.

 2. **Add the Custom Lightning Component:**
-   - Open the Salesforce Developer Console.
+   - Open the Salesforce `Developer Console`.
    - Create a new Lightning Component using the Aura framework.
    - Add the necessary code to display the fields from the external object.
    - Save and deploy the component.